markfinger/webpack-build/README.md

 build.workers.spawn(os.cpus().length);
 ```

-In most situations, new requests are assigned to workers in sequential order.
-Repeated requests will always be
+New requests are assigned to workers in sequential order.
+Repeated requests will always be always be sent
-always be sent to the same worker that is hosting an active compiler.
+to the same worker that previously handled the build, this enables concurrent requests to be batched and
+served from in-memory caches.

 Build server
 ------------

-A build server is available via a CLI interface, `node_modules/.bin/webpack-build`.
+A build server is available via a CLI interface: `node_modules/.bin/webpack-build`.
 Run the binary and connect
 via the network to request builds.

-During startup the build server will spawn workers processes and configure
-itself to support HMR.
+During startup the build server will spawn workers processes and configure itself to support HMR.

 The following optional arguments are accepted by the CLI interface:

-- `-a` or `--address` the address to listen at, defaults to `127.0.0.1`
+- `-a` or `--address`: the address to listen at, defaults to `127.0.0.1`
-- `-p` or `--port` the port to listen at, defaults to `9009`
+- `-p` or `--port`: the port to listen at, defaults to `9009`
-- `-w` or `--workers` the number of workers to use, defaults to `2`
+- `-w` or `--workers`: the number of workers to use, defaults to `2`

 Incoming HTTP requests are routed via: